ldi-github/shirates-core/doc/markdown/vision/basic/function_property/selector/temp_selector.md

 # tempSelector (Vision)

-You can register selector on demand using `tempSelector` function.
+You can register selector(nickname) on demand using `tempSelector` function.

 ## Sample code